elastic/ecs-dotnet/src/Elastic.CommonSchema/README.md

 The .NET assemblies are published to NuGet under the package name [Elastic.CommonSchema](http://nuget.org/packages/Elastic.CommonSchema)

-The master branch pushes new NuGet packages on successful CI builds to https://ci.appveyor.com/nuget/ecs-dotnet
+The main branch pushes new NuGet packages on successful CI builds to https://ci.appveyor.com/nuget/ecs-dotnet

 ## Versioning